anthonykoch/blade-expression/readme.md

 # Important notes

+### Destructuring

+Destructuring patterns are parsed as their object, array, etc. counterpart and are not rewritten as a pattern.
+(This is todo).

+### Simple identifiers

+The regex for a valid JS identifier is quite large, so to keep things simple, identifiers may only contain unicode escape sequences and [$_a-zA-Z0-9] characters.

 ### Semantic errors

 Not all semantic errors (e.g. strict mode errors) have been coded into the parser yet.